September 28, 2018

 Are We There Yet?

 The growth stage is a lot like adolescence.
 It’s hard.
 Some have it easier than others.
 Ignoring it won’t make it better (might make it worse).
 There are going to be a lot of uncomfortable discussions.
 There can be mood swings and personality changes.
 Stuff starts growing in new directions.
-It’s all part of a natural evolution.
+It’s all part of natural evolution.

 How do you know when your company is at that stage?
 Well, are any of the following statements are true?